 I am so fascinated by the sky and clouds.
 I love photos of clouds.
 I love a nice clear blue sky.
 Raisin’s fascination is with space.
 He loves reading about the planets and the moon.
 One day, a little while ago, Raisin was asking about the sky.
 He wondered when the sky ended and space began.
 I did not know, so we began a project for learning the layers of the atmosphere!
-We learned about the atmosphere layers by doing an interactive lab with kitchen materials (honey, corn syrup, dish soap, water, and vegetable oil).In the process, I wrote a simple ebook to help us understand, and we culminated our learning with a hands-on atmosphere lab.
+We learned about the atmosphere layers by doing an interactive lab with kitchen materials (honey, corn syrup, dish soap, water, and vegetable oil).In the process, I wrote a simple ebook with atmospheric layers diagram to help us understand, and we culminated our learning with a hands-on atmosphere lab.
 For this lab, we used the things I have in my kitchen to recreate the different layers of the atmosphere.

-Ingredients Needed for the Layers of the Atmosphere Lab
+Ingredients Needed for the Atmospheric Layers Lab

 Here’s what we used to create our atmosphere layers model.